 As mentioned above, ISO refers to the International Organization for Standardization.
 This organization develops the standards, and it does in order to certify businesses or organizations.
 Certification is handled third-party and tested annually.

-The final numerical in an ISO certification refers to the version of the standard that's being met and is represented by the calendar year those standards were launched.
-2008 is the fourth edition of ISO 9001.
-The newest version, ISO 9001:2015, was launched in September 2015, and Mead Metals is currently updating its processes to meet the specifications of this newest version.
+The final number in an ISO certification refers to the version of the standard that's being met and is represented by the calendar year those standards were launched.
+2015 is the fifth edition of ISO 9001.
+It was launched in September 2015, and Mead Metals has updated its processes to meet the specifications of this newest version.

 In order to sell to certain industries, being ISO 9001 certified is required — the automotive industry is a popular example.
-We went to ISO in 1998, and it's helped our organization in numerous ways.
+We were certified to ISO in 1998, and it's helped our organization in numerous ways.

 ISO certification standards also help keep our products and services relevant.
 When the standards change, we change along with them.
 When we work with new customers, we send them our certification details so they know they can expect ISO standards be met.

 How Do I Find Out About New ISO Standards?